aces/Loris-MRI/docs/scripts_md/MRI.md

   - first is the MRI alias of the PSC or "UNKN"
   - second is the `CenterID` or 0

+### getProject($patientName, $dbhr, $db)

+Looks for the project id using the C<session> table C<ProjectID> as a first resource, then using the C<candidate> table C<RegistrationProjectID>, otherwise, look for the default_project config value, and return C<ProjectID>.

+INPUTS:
+  - $subjectIDsref: subject's information hash ref
+  - $dbhr       : database handle reference

+RETURNS: the C<ProjectID> or an error if not found

 ### compute\_hash($file\_ref)

 Semi-intelligently generates a hash (MD5 digest) for the `NeuroDB::File` object